 Make this Wagyu Burger recipe and see what all the fuss is about.
-We'll show you how to use American or Japanese A5 Wagyu ground beef to cook flavorful, juicy hamburgers on the stovetop which will rival any burger from a fancy restaurant!
+We'll show you how to use American or Japanese A5 Wagyu ground beef to cook flavorful, juicy hamburgers on the stovetop, which will rival any burger from a fancy restaurant!

-If you're going to enjoy a burger it might as well be the very best!
-You may have tried one made with this type of beef at a higher end restaurant.
+If you're going to enjoy a burger, it might as well be the very best!
+You may have tried one made with Wagyu beef at a higher-end restaurant.
 The texture is almost buttery and melts in your mouth.
-If not, you're going to want to try one asap.
-Not only are Wagyu beef burgers delicious, but their higher fat content is actually healthy too.
-And, that's the reason this type of beef is a cut above the rest.

 What is Wagyu Beef?

-Where to Buy It
+Where to Buy Wagyu

 So how do you know what you're getting?
 There should be little white dots of fat throughout the beef.
-Depending upon how it's packaged, it may be hard to tell.
+Depending on how it's packaged, it may be hard to tell.
 Most importantly, ask about the source before you pay a premium.

-How to Cook It
+How to Cook a Wagyu Burger

 - TIP: Don't handle the beef too much.
 Roughly shape it and call it a day so the burger will be tender.
 Overmixing makes the burger tough!

-- Heat a skillet over medium-high heat for a few minutes so the patties sizzle when they hit the pan.
+- Heat a skillet over medium-high heat for a few minutes, so the patties sizzle when they hit the pan.
 Don't spritz with oil first.
 Fat will ooze out of the burger as it cooks.
 Place each patty in the pan with the indented side on top.
-Cook for 3-4 minutes without moving the patties so the bottom caramelizes and browns.
+Cook for 3-4 minutes without moving the patties, so the bottom caramelizes and browns.

 - Use a spatula to flip each patty to the other side and cook to desired doneness (see chart below.)

-More expert tips and notes:
+More expert tips and notes for this Wagyu beef burger recipe:

 - Since Wagyu beef has lots of fat, it will cook faster!

-- Toast the bun so it doesn't get soggy.
+- Toast the bun, so it doesn't get soggy.

 Cooking Temperatures for Beef